J0s3f/bt747/trunk/BT747/README.txt

 java -Dbt747_prefix="/dev/ttyUSB" waba.applet.Applet BT747
 # The port can be overridden entirely with the next option:
 #  -Dbt747_port="/dev/ttyUSB0"
+# Another (or extra way) of forcing the port is the next option,
+# one use apparently needed to do so to force the bluetooth port:
+# -Dgnu.io.rxtx.SerialPorts=/dev/rfcomm0
 =========================================

 ========= WINDOWS INSTRUCTIONS =================